 So how does Safari 4 compare to other browsers?
 Prettier?
 Yes.
 Faster?
 Yes.
 Better?
 I don’t think so.
 It is definitely better than its predecessor, the Safari 3 and it lives up to its “Browsing made beautiful.
 And Smart” tag line but IMO is not better than other competing browsers especially Firefox.
 But again, this is only a public beta version of Safari 4 so we could still some changes and improvement in the final version.

 After trying and testing Safari 4 public beta, I’m still sticking to Firefox as my default web browser for 2 reasons.
 First, Safari 4 doesn’t have official plugin support (I can’t live without my plugins) and second, Safari 4 is a resource hog.
 With only 1 tab open, Safari 4 was using up almost double the amount of resources Firefox was using with 10 tabs open.

 For those who don’t use plugins and only need a simple and fast browser that has some cool features, you should try Safari 4.

-So what do you think of Safari 4?
+So what do you think of this latest version of Safari?
 Anyone else installed and tried it on their computer?
 What’s your experience using Safari 4?
 What do you like/dislike about it?
-What features would you like to see added to Safari 4?
+What features would you like to see added to it in future updates?
 Please share your thoughts and thanks for your time!